-Shingles vaccine is safe, according to new studyApril 23rd, 2012 in Medications /
+Shingles vaccine is safe, according to new studyApril 23, 2012 in Medicine & Health / Medications

 The herpes zoster vaccine, also known as the shingles vaccine, is generally safe and well tolerated according to a Vaccine Safety Datalink study of 193,083 adults published online in the Journal of Internal Medicine.

 More than 1 million people develop shingles every year in the United States.
 Shingles is a painful contagious rash caused by the dormant chickenpox virus which can reactivate and replicate, damaging the nerve system.
 The elderly are especially vulnerable because immunity against the virus that causes shingles declines with age.

 The VSD project is a collaborative effort between the Centers for Disease Control and Prevention and integrated care organizations, including Kaiser Permanente.
 The VSD project monitors immunization safety and addresses the gaps in scientific knowledge about any rare and serious events that occur following immunization.

 This study examined adverse events after the zoster vaccine was administered to 193,083 adults aged 50 and older from Jan.
 1, 2007, to Dec.
 31, 2008.
 Vaccination data were retrieved from electronic health records and collected from eight managed care organizations participating in the VSD project.